rtlewis88/rtl88-Themes/README.md

 The GTK, xfwm4, openbox-3, and GNOME-Shell theme represents a careful blending of modernized Numix elements, in tandem with those of minimalist artist Rafa Capoci, with an overlay of the original standard Solarized-Dark theming created by Ethan Schoonover.

+Icons, with folders, represent custom blended color and selections among the Sardi Ghost Flexible, Papirus & ArchDroid schemes with Android Lollipop's material design overlay.Directories furnished are: actions/scalable,animations/scalable,apps/scalable,categories/scalable,devices/scalable,emblems/scalable,mimetypes/scalable,places/scalable,status/scalable,stock/scalable.

+Manual installation for the Solarized-Dark-gtk-theme and the icons-colorpack is easy.

-Manual Installation Is Easy: 1) Extract the "tar.xz" file into your  "~/.themes/" folder - to install for current user only - or into the "/usr/share/themes/" folder - for the theme to be applied globally.
+For the theme: 1) Extract the "tar.xz" file into your  "~/.themes/" folder - to install for current user only - or into the "/usr/share/themes/" folder - for the theme to be applied globally.
 2) Use the GNOME Tweak Tool or an equivalent app to enable it for your desktop.

+For the icons: 1) Extract the "tar.xz" file into your  "~/.icons/" folder - to install for current user only - or into the "/usr/share/icons/" folder - for the icons and folders to be applied globally.
+2) Use the GNOME Tweak Tool or an equivalent app to enable it for your desktop.

 Logging out and then logging back in may be necessary on some operating systems, to fully implement themes.

-If installing manually, make sure to install the dependency: "Murrine theme engine" if you do not already have it; and update your GTK+packages if you have not.
+If installing the Solarized-Dark-gtk-theme manually, make sure to install the dependency: "Murrine theme engine" if you do not already have it; and update your GTK+packages if you have not.

 Roboto and Roboto-Medium are the UI fonts, and Validus is the icon theme shown in the screenshots.